-Likely heavy rainmaker Tropical Storm Nicholas heads for Texas Gulf coast
+Likely heavy rainmaker Tropical Storm Nicholas heads for Texas Gulf Coast

-Tropical Storm Nicholas was moving up the Gulf Coast on Monday, threatening to bring heavy rain and floods to coastal areas of Texas, Mexico and storm-battered Louisiana.
+Tropical Storm Nicholas was strengthening just off the Gulf Coast and could make landfall in Texas as a hurricane Monday as it brings heavy rain and floods to coastal areas from Mexico to storm-battered Louisiana.

 Forecasters at the National Hurricane Center in Miami said Nicholas was strengthening, churning up top winds of 60 mph in a 4 a.m.
 CDT update.
 Nicholas was centered roughly 45 miles southeast of the mouth of the Rio Grande River and 200 miles south of Port O'Connor, Texas.
 It was traveling north-northwest at 14 mph on a track forecast to pass "near or just offshore the coasts of northeastern Mexico and south Texas this morning, and move onshore along the coast of south or central Texas Monday afternoon or evening," the center said.